This is a guide for owners when their animal has been booked in for a procedure.

 Morning of the anaesthetic

 It is helpful if dogs are walked on a lead the morning of the operation, to allow them to empty their bladder and bowels.
 Please try not to let them get too dirty!
-Please arrive at the surgery between 8.30am and 9.30am, and allow about 10 minutes for us to go through the consent form with you before admitting your pet.
+Please arrive at the surgery at your allotted admit appointment time, and allow about 10 minutes for us to go through the consent form with you before admitting your pet.

 Pre-anaesthetic blood test